-I thought I could improve on the situation and set about designing and making my own one-off, hand built contemporary funerary urns and memory boxes that I hoped, in a discreet way, might celebrate the life lived and be of some comfort to those who remain.
+I thought I could improve on this and set about designing and making unique, hand-built crematorium urns, that I hoped, in a discrete way, might celebrate life and be of some comfort to those who remain.

-More of these structures are being built as people search for a meaningful and alternative way to commemorate the dead.
-Sacred Stones have built a round barrow Willow Row in Cambridgeshire and Soulton Hall Long Barrow in Shropshire is under construction.
+More of these monuments are being built as people search for meaningful and alternative ways to commemorate the dead.
+In Warwickshire there is Mid-England Barrow while in Kent at The Lost Village of Dode, Holly Barrow nestles underground.
+Sacred Stones have barrows in Cambridgeshire and Shropshire.

 I am a member of the Heritage Crafts Association, Northern Potters, the Good Funeral Guild and the Society of Bereavement Practitioners.